zeadope-zz/bowden_dual_extruder/README.md

 For more information check:
 http://www.thingiverse.com/thing:1888865 - Bowden dual/quad extrusion extruder (single-nozzle single-drive) + video

-This Repo exists so that anyone enjoy this extruder.
+This Repo exists so that anyone can enjoy this extruder.

 ### Printer firmware
 In your printer's firmware (Marlin, Repetier or other) make sure you setup a delay for as long as it takes for your servo to move fully.